slowernews/wisdom-tldr/chapters/introduction.md

 > *"Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself."
 -- E.E.
 Cummings*

+> *"The most common form of despair is not being who you are."
+-- Soren Kierkegaard*

 ### How to come alive?

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."
 -- Alan Watts*

-> *"The shell must break before the bird can fly."
--- Alfred Lord Tennyson*
+> *"In order to live free and happily, you must sacrifice boredom.
+It is not always an easy sacrifice."
+-- Richard Bach*

 No matter where you are in your life, you have the power to change everything in an instant.
 Most won't.
 There is no coming to consciousness without pain.
 To be real you need to be vulnerable and we do anything to avoid facing our own soul.